discipl/core/README.md

 ## API

 ### `getConnector`
-loads and retrieves the discipl connector object with the given name.
+Loads and retrieves the discipl connector object with the given name.
 You only need this when you'll have to configure it differently than as is done by default before doing other actions with this API.
 The name 'ipv8' would load and return the discipl-core-ipv8 connector.
 It throws an error if it does not succeed in this.

 ```
 getConnector(name)
 ```

 ### `newSsid`
-Generates a new ssid, a json object in the form of: {connector:connectorObj, did:did, pubkey:pubkey, privkey:privkey}, for the platform the given discipl connector name adds support for.
+Generates a new ssid, a JSON object in the form of: {connector:connectorObj, did:did, pubkey:pubkey, privkey:privkey}, for the platform the given discipl connector name adds support for.
 This action will open up a channel tied to this DID on the platform.
 Nobody will probably know about this however until a first claim is published publicly (depends on platform).
 The connector name should be given as argument.
 By default this is to be the same as the part after "discipl-core-" in the name of the connector repository in github.
 So for instance, for IOTA it is "iota" (lowercase).